An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

-with respect to the optimization variables $\overline{q} \in \Rset^T$ and $Q \in \Rset^{T \times T}$.
-By minimizing the volume of the outer approximation, we seek to limit the proportion of infeasible elements that it contains.
-We refer to feasible solutions to problem \eqref{eq:inner approx} (resp. problem \eqref{eq:outer approx}) as \emph{inner approximations} (resp. \emph{outer approximations}) of the aggregate flexibility set.

-The optimization problems \eqref{eq:inner approx} and \eqref{eq:outer approx} are challenging to solve for a variety of reasons.
+The optimization problem \eqref{eq:inner approx} is challenging to solve for a variety of reasons.
 First, it is computationally intractable to exactly calculate the volume of a polytope in high dimensions \cite{dyer1988complexity}.
-Second, the polytope containment conditions in problems \eqref{eq:inner approx} and \eqref{eq:outer approx} are also computationally intractable to verify in general \cite{sadraddini2019linear, tiwary2008hardness}.
-Thus, instead of attempting to compute optimal solutions to problems \eqref{eq:inner approx} and \eqref{eq:outer approx}, we pursue a slightly less ambitious goal in this paper by seeking to \emph{conservatively approximate} problems \eqref{eq:inner approx} and \eqref{eq:outer approx} by convex programs.
-The convex programs that we construct in Sections \ref{sec:inner approximation results} and \ref{sec:outer approximation results} are modestly-sized linear programs, which are guaranteed to generate valid inner and outer approximations of the aggregate flexibility set.
+Second, the polytope containment condition in problem \eqref{eq:inner approx} is also computationally intractable to verify in general \cite{sadraddini2019linear, tiwary2008hardness}.
+Thus, instead of attempting to compute optimal solutions to problem \eqref{eq:inner approx}, we pursue a slightly less ambitious goal in this paper by seeking to \emph{conservatively approximate} problem \eqref{eq:inner approx} by a tractable convex program.
+The convex programs that we construct in Section \ref{sec:inner approximation results} are modestly-sized linear programs, which are guaranteed to generate valid inner approximations of the aggregate flexibility set.